Alfred Restieaux

-Alfred Restieaux (1832–1911) was born in Somers Town, London, England and came from a family of French descent.
+Alfred Restieaux (1832–1911) was born in Paris, France, and came from a family of French descent.
 His grandfather was a French nobleman who escaped the guillotine during the French Revolution.
 At the age of 16 he migrated to Australia and later he travelled to South America and North America.
 He later became an island trader in the central Pacific.
 From 1867 to 1872 he had dealings with Ben Pease and Bully Hayes, two of the more notorious captains of ships and blackbirders that operated in the Pacific at that time.

 Early history

 Restieaux left England in the Barque Cromwell soon after the Chartist Riots in London and arrived in South Australia in August 1848 or 1849.
 He worked on sheep stations and engaged in exploration for gold in South Australia and Victoria.
 At one time he spent two weeks in the company of 3 bushrangers, who were on the run from the police after a robbery of gold.
 It is possible that this was the party of bushrangers, led by John Francis, who held up the Private Escort Company's regular escort of gold from the McIvor diggings at Heathcote and Kyneton on the morning of 20 July 1853.

 Restieaux spent time in Peru where he participated in a revolution.
 Later he sailed to San Francisco, where he joined a party of teamsters who crossed the mountains and plains to reach Salt Lake City.
 He later prospected near Nevada City, California.